 I was standing in the grocery line yesterday morning and noticed that all of the weekly magazines had images of a celebrity that is currently pregnant – and not a flattering shot in the lot, “I hate my pregnant body” I believe was one of the “quotes”, or something like that.
 I don’t know this celeb and have NOT interviewed her, I just looked at a headline.
 The weeklies have had more images of pregnant celebs over the past couple of years.
-I take note because as Co-Founder of Pregnancy Awareness Month® I tend to pay more attention to anyone that is pregnant.
+I take note because as part of Team PAM I tend to pay more attention to anyone that is pregnant.
 Heck, to be honest, I’m always noticing women around me that are pregnant or that are carrying/strollering their little ones…I love pregnancy and babies, I guess that is part of why PAM is my passion.

 Getting back to the weekly rags, the images this week have NOT been toasting to the robust figure of this one celeb.
 Interestingly they aren’t referring to her cute little bump like they have been tending to with the Princess.
 What’s up with that?
 Do you have images of yourself when you were pregnant?
 Are you pregnant now?
 What do you see when you look in a full-length mirror?
 Do you hate your baby body?